alexwololo/CodePlayground/07_Git_GitHub/Basic_Commands.md

 ## git history -- test.js

 our new command and it can also be combined as here where we only show history of our old file

+## git mv index.html trash.html
+rename a file from old to new name